-Side Cut, Blue Grass Island, Audubon Island & Fallen Timbers Battlefield: Reduction goal of up to 125 deer
+Side Cut, Blue Grass Island, Audubon Island & Fallen Timbers Battlefield: 150 tags requested

-The deer population within this grouping of parks has consistently and chronically exceeded acceptable population densities by several fold since Metroparks first began conducting population surveys.
+The deer population within this grouping of parklands has consistently and chronically exceeded acceptable population densities by several fold since Metroparks first began conducting population surveys.
 Understory vegetation (including populations of spring ephemeral wildflowers) within these parks is typically sparse and a noticeable browse line is often observable along forest edges.
-While summary data from overwinter browse surveys (specifically plot regeneration and browse damage) appear in line with other park areas, a closer look at the data shows that the number of woody stems per plot is significantly reduced at Side Cut and Bluegrass Island compared to other park areas (see Attachment B), indicating that there are simply fewer woody stems available for deer to browse.
+Data from overwinter browse surveys shows that there are significantly fewer woody stems in plots sampled at Side Cut and Blue Grass Island compared to other park areas (see Attachment B), even after removing a total of 84 deer from Side Cut and Blue Grass Island during the 2017-18 season (note that an additional 22 deer were removed from Fallen Timbers Battlefield for a combined reduction of 106 deer during the 2017-18 season).